-of weight, height, abdominal sagittal diameter, abdominal and hip circumferences and calculations of waist to hip ratio and BMI.
+Although obesity results in metabolic abnormalities, upper body obesity is more strongly associated with glucose intolerance, hyperinsulinemia, diabetes, hypertriglyceridemia and cardiovascular diseases than lower body obesity.5-7 There are numerous methods of assessing overweight and obesity, such as measurements of weight, height, abdominal sagittal diameter, abdominal and hip circumferences and calculations of waist to hip ratio and BMI.
 Jean Vague was the first to show that different body morphologies or types of fat distribution are related to the health risks associated with obesity.
-He himself used a neck skin fold in his index of masculine differentiation to assess upper body fat distribution.^{5,8}
+He himself used a neck skin fold in his index of masculine differentiation to assess upper body fat distribution.

 Some studies have demonstrated that neck circumference is a valid marker for identifying obese individuals and it correlated well with other anthropometric measurements.
-4,5,8 Neck circumference has also been shown to correlate positively with insulin resistance7 and biochemical components of the metabolic syndrome, raised insulin and free androgen index.^{6,9} More new works have revealed a relationship between higher neck circumferences with obesity and cardiovascular diseases risk factors.
-10-13 Nasrollah and Jalalmanesh found a significant association between neck circumference and high cholesterol, triglyceride and high blood pressure in women with cardiovascular diseases.14 However, to the authors' knowledge, the association between neck circumference and cardiovascular risk factors in patients with cardiovascular diseases has been not assessed in the two sexes.
+Neck circumference has also been shown to correlate positively with insulin resistance and biochemical components of the metabolic syndrome, raised insulin and free androgen index.
+More new works have revealed a relationship between higher neck circumferences with obesity and cardiovascular diseases risk factors.10-13 Nasrollah and Jalalmanesh found a significant association between neck circumference and high cholesterol, triglyceride and high blood pressure in women with cardiovascular diseases.
+However, to the authors' knowledge, the association between neck circumference and cardiovascular risk factors in patients with cardiovascular diseases has been not assessed in the two sexes.